chenfengw/bluebin_segmentation/README.md

 ## Training

-To train the model(s), run this command:
+To train the model, run this command:

 ```train
 python training.py